UF Health Shands Hospital was ranked as one of the nation's top hospitals for gynecology by

 Talk to your provider if:

-- You have other questions or concerns about the HPV vaccine
+- You have additional questions or any concerns about the HPV vaccine.